replicatedhq/help-center/content/docs/swarm/packaging-an-application/volumes.md

           - node.labels.role == db
 ```

-When using named volumes Docker will use the default driver configured by the Engine (in most cases, this is the local driver) by default.
-Docker can be configured to use a [volume driver](https://docs.docker.com/storage/volumes/) that is multi-host aware.
-See [this link](https://docs.docker.com/engine/extend/legacy_plugins/#volume-plugins) for a list of Docker volume plugins.
+When using named volumes, Docker will use the default driver configured by the Engine (in most cases, this is the local driver) by default.
+In addition, Docker can be configured to use a [volume driver](https://docs.docker.com/storage/volumes/) that is multi-host aware.
+See [this link](https://docs.docker.com/engine/extend/legacy_plugins/#volume-plugins) for a list of Docker volume plugins available.
 Replicated does not add any additional support for volume plugins.
 This must be configured by your customer at runtime.